DrLouLou/drloulou.github.io/_posts/2020-11-18-game-of-life.md

 title: Conway's Game of Life
 ---

 I came across Conway's [Game of Life]([https://playgameoflife.com/](https://playgameoflife.com/)) recently.
-It's a very simple but infinite simulation occurring on the surface of a shape called a trefoil knot.
+It's a very simple but infinite simulation.
+The gif shown is the Game of Life occurring on the surface of a shape called a trefoil knot.
 ![Trefoil knot Conway's Game of Life](https://upload.wikimedia.org/wikipedia/commons/6/64/Trefoil_knot_conways_game_of_life.gif)
 This type of simulation is called a cellular automaton as the simulation consists of a grid of cells which each can be in any one of a finite number of states.
 In the case of Conway's Game of Life, each cell can either be populated or unpopulated, live or dead depending on the state of its 8 neighbouring cells.
 And there are rules dictating when each of these states occur.
 The rules are: